KDE/gwenview/README.md

 ## Get It

-Details on where to find stable releases of Gwenview can be found on it's [homepage](https://apps.kde.org/gwenview).
+Details on where to find stable releases of Gwenview can be found on its [homepage](https://apps.kde.org/gwenview).

 ## Support